 It is one of the varnishes with the best adherence to the surface and is most commonly used in interior carpentry, as it is suitable for woods that must resist constant rubbing.The water-based polyurethane has the advantage that its smell is hardly noticeable, it is colorless and dries quite quickly, however it does not withstand heat or chemicals well, so its use is only recommended for interior furniture and that they are not going to have a very intensive use.

-For its application it is convenient to use synthetic bristle brushes since, as with water-based paints, natural bristles are softened with an aqueous base (you can see my recommendations for brush or roller painting at this link ).
+For its application it is convenient to use synthetic bristle brushes since, as with water-based wood floor paints, natural bristles are softened with an aqueous base (you can see my recommendations for brush or roller painting at this link ).

 It can also be applied with foam and flocking rollers (peach skin).
 Also for a perfect finish, it is convenient to sand between coats with very fine grit sandpaper (300 or more).On the other hand, oil-based or solvent-based polyurethane is more resistant to heat, shock, and scratches compared to water-based.
 It is the one that is usually used for wooden floors or platforms, tables and countertops.

 Synthetic polyurethane adds a slight yellowish color to the wood that can enrich its natural appearance and raise the tone of the stains.
 It also has an intense odor, so it is convenient to work with it in a room that is well ventilated.

 Finally, it should be borne in mind that when you want to protect a wooden furniture with a pickled effect, both water-based polyurethane and oil-based polyurethane can be applied interchangeably to paints on both bases, although oil-based polyurethane will provide an amber tone, more accentuated in the case of light-colored paints.

-In particular, I have used matt polyurethane on a stained wood bookcase and on a decoupage-decorated desk table, obtaining a resistant finish in both cases.
+In particular, I have used matt polyurethane on a wood stained bookcase and on a decoupage-decorated desk table, obtaining a resistant finish in both cases.

 WOOD FINISHES: VARNISH

 In the same way as with polyurethane, varnishes can be classified into water-based and synthetic varnishes, and you can also choose between a matte, satin and gloss finish.The varnish is a solution of oils or resinous substances in a solvent, which evaporates in contact with the air, leaving a protective layer on the surface to which it has been applied.

 There are varnishes of natural origin (resins and essential oils of plants) and varnishes made with synthetic resins.

-The synthetic varnishes quickly dry 5 hours and must wait 24 hours for recoating, preferably with a brush or pallet of natural bristles.
+The acrylic varnishes or water dry very quickly but require many layers applied to obtain a result as strong as a synthetic varnish.The synthetic varnishes quickly dry 5 hours and must wait 24 hours for recoating, preferably with a brush or pallet of natural bristles.
 Its main advantage is that it is very resistant, especially Spar or marine varnish, which is perfect for furniture that will be outdoors and exposed to moisture, as well as for exterior doors.
 This type of varnish protects the wood from both moisture and ultraviolet rays.